 with parameters b < 0 and c (Chuine, 2000; Rebaudo & Rabhi, 2018).
 When the quantity of interest is the proportion of the life-cycle completed, the threshold level is F = 1.
 We illustrate the rate function in Eq.
 2 as well as the condition in Eq.
 1 for two different species and two simplistic temperature time series in Figure 1.
 As temperature patterns during the resting period change because of climate change, the end time of the resting period of a species may shift.
-In particular, when temperatures increase, accumulation occurs faster and the phenology advances, i.e., the end time is earlier (Fig. 1D).
+When temperatures increase, accumulation occurs faster and the phenology advances, i.e., the end time is earlier (Fig. 1D).

 The rate accumulation function of a consumer and its resource will generally differ even in the same temperature regime (compare solid and dashed curves in Fig. 1C), which typically leads to different end times of the resting period (Fig. 1D).
 We denote these by te* (emergence time) for the insect (consumer) and by tb* (budburst time) for the host tree (resource).
 We call the difference in end times the mismatch between the two species (i.e., mismatch = te*-tb*).
 When the end times of the resting period of two species respond differently to climate change, then the mismatch between the two species will change.
 This is the fundamental quantity that we study here (Fig. 1D).